lemleysamantha/Project-one/README.md

 * ### Worked on visualization to find Price Outliers We plotted some visuals to find price outliers for that we compared different features against price.
 An **Outlier** can cause serious problems in statistical analyses.
 Outliers are values within a dataset that vary greatly from the others—they’re either much larger, or significantly smaller.
 Outliers may indicate variabilities in a measurement, experimental errors, or a novelty.
 Therefore its important to remove outliers.
+--------------image will be added later-------------

+### Removing Outliers
+After visual interpretation, we realized that